jbloit/auv3_juce_gen/README.md

-Title: Making an AUV3 plugin with JUCE and gen~
-Date: 2017-09-24 18:32
-Category: JUCE

 # Goal
 Make an AUV3 audio effect that I can load into an iOS plugin host for AUV3s, like [AUM](http://kymatica.com/Software/AUM).
 I want basic MIDI control over one or two parameters of the plugin.
 I want to implement this using